Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/models/camera.md

 # 3D Camera Setup

-By default, Wallpaper Engine will use the last position that you have used in the editor to determine the perspective that users of your 3D scene will use.
-We strongly recommend adding at least one camera asset to your scene so that you can position the camera exactly as you want.
+By default, Wallpaper Engine will use the last position that you have used in the editor to determine the perspective that users of your 3D scene will see.
+We strongly recommend adding at least one camera asset to your scene so that you can position the user perspective reliably.

 ::: tip
 While you can add multiple cameras to your scene, Wallpaper Engine will only use the bottom-most visible camera in the asset list.
 To switch between specific angles, you can simply utilize the **camera path** functionality as described below, you should not add multiple camera for this use-case.